luzpaz/SlopedPlanesMacro/README.md

 * Copy the file "SlopedPlanes.FCMacro" at "~/.FreeCAD"

 ### Dedicatory
-    Didicated to my mother, who makes this code possible.
+    Dedicated to my mother, who makes this code possible.